-Super easy and flavorful healthy blackened salmon with fresh mango salsa ready in under 15 minutes!
-These salmon fillets are coated in a blend of spices, flakey, and pan seared or air fried to crispy perfection.
-Ideal for meal prep, family dinners, and Summer BBQs.
+Flavorful, easy, and healthy blackened salmon with fresh mango salsa that takes under 15 minutes to make!
+These salmon fillets are coated in a blend of spices, are flakey, and pan seared or air fried to crispy perfection.

 Salmon is such a simple source of high protein.
-It is rich in Omega 3 fatty acids, vitamin B12, healthy fats, and vitamin B6.
+It is rich in Omega 3, vitamin B12, healthy fats.
 One serving of this blackened salmon with mango salsa has a whopping 37 grams of protein!
 As an athlete, I love incorporating salmon into my diet at least once a week.
 It’s so delicious and good for you at the same time.

 What are “blackening” spices?

-Blackened seasoning is a blend of a few spices very similar to Cajun seasoning.
-Some are milder in heat, while others pack a punch!
-This healthy blackened salmon recipe calls for paprika, cumin, onion powder, garlic powder, and cayenne pepper.
+Blackening seasoning is a blend spices similar to Cajun seasoning.
+Some blends are milder in heat, while others can pack a punch!
+This blackened salmon recipe calls for paprika, cumin, onion powder, garlic powder, and cayenne pepper.

 The term “blackening” also refers to how the salmon is cooked.
-Once you rub the salmon fillets with the flavorful blackening spices, you’ll simply pan-sear them to crispy perfection, and the spices will blacken under the high heat.
+Once you rub the salmon fillets with the flavorful spices, you’ll pan-sear the filets to crispy perfection, and the spices will blacken under the high heat.
 Trust me, the salmon isn’t burned, it is supposed to look this way!

 This deliciously light and fresh salmon recipe calls for a handful of simple, good-for-you ingredients.
-This dinner recipe has two easy parts: cooking the flakey salmon fillets and making the fresh mango salsa.
-To make this blackened salmon dish you’ll need:
+In fact, this dinner recipe has two easy parts: cooking the salmon fillets and making the fresh mango salsa.
+To make this blackened salmon with mango salsa you’ll need:

-- Salmon fillets: For the protein portion of this recipe, you’ll be needing 4 salmon fillets for this recipe, about 6 oz each.
+- Salmon fillets: For the protein portion of this recipe, you’ll be needing 4 salmon fillets that are about 6 oz each.
 You can use frozen salmon if needed!

 Simple mango Salsa:

 - Mangos: As the base of this super simple and fresh mango salsa, grab two ripe and sweet mangos.

-- Red bell pepper: you’ll only need 1 cup of chopped red bell pepper for this recipe; it adds the best crunch.
+- Red bell pepper: You’ll only need 1 cup of chopped red bell pepper for this recipe; it adds the best crunch.

-- Red onion: chop your red onion really fine to make 1/3 cups worth.
+- Red onion: Next up, chop your red onion really fine to make 1/3 cups worth.

-- Lime: you’ll need about 1 lime for the perfect tang to this mango salsa.
+- Lime: The juice of one lime adds the perfect tang to this mango salsa.

-How to make healthy cajun salmon and fresh mango salsa
+How to make blackened salmon & mango salsa

 Alternatively, you can air fry this blackened salmon at 380°F for 8 – 10 minutes.
 Just place the seasoned salmon fillets in the air fryer basket skin side down and press start!